Josef-Friedrich/rsync-watch/README.md

   -h, --help            show this help message and exit --host-name HOST_NAME
                         The hostname to submit over NSCA to the monitoring.
+  --dest-user-group USER_GROUP_NAME
+                        Both the user name and the group name of the destination will be set to this name.
   --rsync-args RSYNC_ARGS
                         Rsync CLI arguments.
 Insert some rsync command line arguments.Wrap all arguments in one string, for